Fellowship Curriculum

 • PHM Division Research in Child Health (RICH) Meetings under the leadership of Alan Schroeder, MD.

-Additional formal training in research skills is individualized for each fellows, and fellows can elect to participate in additional coursework such as:
+Additional formal training in research skills is individualized for each fellow, and fellows can elect to participate in additional coursework in areas such as medical statistics, clinical research, survey design, and qualitative research.

 Educational Training